Guide to Treasury Bills (T-Bills) in Singapore

 1. Hold or Sell

-Once you own the T-Bills, you can hold them until maturity or sell them in the secondary market before the maturity date.
+Once you own the T-Bills, you can hold them until maturity or attempt to sell them in the secondary market.
+However, secondary market liquidity is limited, and banks now provide guidance on whether it is better to sell at a discount or hold to maturity.

 What Is a Competitive Bid and a Non-competitive Bid?